rickmansfield/node-auth2-project/READEME2.md

 ## 9 Build out Middleware
 - start with validateRoleName
-- with that build out you can jump to auth-router.js POST /register endpoint and complet it.
+- with that build out you can jump to auth-router.js POST /register endpoint and complete it too.